t-9/familiars-note/README.md

 A blog for familiars to write notes.

 ## Running a development version
+Please fix the database settings in /volumes/php/app/.env to the appropriate one.

 To start the development version, please execute the following commands.
 ```
 cd docker/env